Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Introduction

-Two elliptic curves $E_1$ and $E_2$ over $K$ are said to be $p$-congruent if their associated residual representations are isomorphic, i.e., $E_1[p]$ and $E_2[p]$ are isomorphic as $\op{Gal}(\closure{K}/K)$-modules.
+Two elliptic curves $E_1$ and $E_2$ over a number field $K$ are said to be $p$-congruent if their associated residual representations are isomorphic, i.e., $E_1[p]$ and $E_2[p]$ are isomorphic as $\op{Gal}(\closure{K}/K)$-modules.
 There is much interest in investigating the behaviour of Iwasawa invariants for congruent Galois representations.
-Such investigations were initiated by Greenberg and Vatsal in \cite{GV00}.
+Such investigations were initiated by Greenberg--Vatsal in \cite{GV00}.
 They considered the case when both $E_1$ and $E_2$ are defined over $\Q$, and showed how the (cyclotomic) Iwasawa $\mu$ and $\lambda$-invariants for the $p$-primary Selmer groups of $E_1$ and $E_2$ are related.
-Let $\Sigma_0$ be the set of primes $v\nmid p$ of $F$ at which $E_1$ or $E_2$ has bad reduction.
-Greenberg and Vatsal compare the $\Sigma_0$-imprimitive Selmer groups of $E_1$ and $E_2$.
-These results were conditionally generalized by K. Kidwell for $\Z_p$-extensions of number fields (see \cite[Theorem 6.1]{Kid18}).
-This requires a finiteness assumption, which is satisfied if the set of primes $\Sigma_0$ are finitely decomposed in $\Kinf$.
-We refine the results of Greenberg-Vatsal and Kidwell in two ways.
-We show that the set of primes $\Sigma_0$ can be replaced by a smaller set $\Omega_0$ (see Definition \ref{def of Omega0}).
-Having a smaller set of primes $\Omega_0$ to consider makes for a more refined relationship between $\lambda$-invariants for the Selmer groups of $E_1$ and $E_2$
+Let $\mathfrak{T}$ be the set of primes $v\nmid p$ of $K$ at which $E_1$ or $E_2$ has bad reduction.
+Over $K^{\cyc}$, Greenberg--Vatsal compare the $\mathfrak{T}$-imprimitive Selmer groups of $E_1$ and $E_2$.
+These results were conditionally generalized by Kidwell for $\Z_p$-extensions of number fields (see \cite[Theorem~6.1]{Kid18}).
+This requires a finiteness assumption, which is satisfied if primes in $\mathfrak{T}$ are finitely decomposed in the $\Z_p$-extension, $\Kinf$.
+We refine the results of Greenberg--Vatsal and Kidwell in two ways.
+We show that the set of primes $\mathfrak{T}$ can be replaced by a smaller set $\Omega_0$ (see Definition \ref{def of Omega0}).
+Having a smaller set of primes $\Omega_0$ to consider makes for a more refined relationship between $\lambda$-invariants for the Selmer groups of $E_1$ and $E_2$.
+We show that

 where $\sigma_{E_i}^{(v)}$ is the corank of a certain locally defined $\Lambda$-module (see Definition \ref{random defi needed to be cited}).
 We also clarify the assumptions on the splitting of primes in $\Z_p$-extensions.
-These assumptions apply only to the smaller set of primes $\Omega_0$ and not to the set of all primes $\Sigma_0$.
-The approach used here is similar to that of the second named author and R. Sujatha, who prove such results for the cyclotomic $\Z_p$-extension in \cite{ray20}.
+These assumptions apply only to the smaller set of primes $\Omega_0$ and not to the set $\mathfrak{T}$.
+The approach used here is similar to that of the second named author and R.~Sujatha, who prove such results for the cyclotomic $\Z_p$-extension in \cite{ray20}.